mc-datapacks/en/src/conventions/namespace.md

 team add bb.team
 ```

-In this example `bb` is the namespace which is shortened from `boomber` due to 16 characters limitation.
-I like to keep scoreboard and team namespace short and use `.` to seperate the namespace from the name.
-If lower than v.1.18
+In this example, `bb` is the namespace that is shortened from `boomber` due to 16 characters limitation in 1.17 and below.

 ```mcfunction
 scoreboard objectives add boomber.var dummy